 CAMH’s Strategic Plan, Vision 2020: tomorrow.today, re-affirms our commitment to advocating for public policies that are responsive to the needs of people with mental illness, including addictions.
 As one of the six pillars of this plan, CAMH is committed to “Driving Social Change” by communicating evidence-based public policy to stakeholders and policymakers.
 Our policy positions are developed in collaboration with a range of experts including scientists, clinicians, educators and people with lived experience.

-Cannabis regulation in Ontario: Submission to the Ministry of the Attorney General and the Ministry of Finance
+Education in Ontario: Submission to the Ministry of Education

 Check the directory below for a full list of documents: